 Please note that this article may contain affiliate links.
 As an Amazon Associate, I earn on qualifying purchases at no additional cost to you.
 You can read more at the bottom of this page or read my full disclosure on my Affiliate Disclosure Page

 Why does God allow suffering?
-This is a question that has plagued mankind through the centuries.
-From illness to natural disasters, it seems like there are always things happening in the world that seem unfair or hurtful to us.
+This is a question that has plagued mankind through millenia.
+From illness to natural disasters, it seems like there are always things happening in the world that seem, to us, to be unfair or hurtful.

-But does this mean God doesn’t care or that God does not exist?
+So does suffering mean God doesn’t care or that God does not exist?
 Absolutely not!
 Read on to learn 7 ways to maintain faith in God during times of pain and suffering, especially in chronic illness and pain!

 Does God Not Care That We Suffer?